 As a result of the ongoing persecution, the Hertzels and their children have feared for their safety in their own home.
 Indeed, the State of Florida gave them a large security grant to build a fence around their home and install security measures.
 The HOA’s actions have made it difficult for the Hertzels to safely enjoy their own home and serve their neighbors.

-In December 2023, First Liberty and attorneys from Jones Day and Lawson Huck Gonzales sent a demand letter to the HOA urging it to stop the illegal actions against the Hertzels.
+In December 2023, First Liberty and attorneys from Jones Day and sent a demand letter to the HOA urging it to stop the illegal actions against the Hertzels.
+In May 2024, after the HOA refused to cooperate, the law firms filed a federal lawsuit.

-“The HOA’s leadership has engaged in open antisemitism against Rabbi Hertzel, and is aware of similar ongoing hostile behavior within the HOA community,” said Jeremy Dys, senior counsel for First Liberty Institute.
-“This disparate treatment against the Hertzels and their family because of religion is unlawful and enjoys no support from any legitimate, non-discriminatory justification.
-This treatment not only violates basic decency, but clearly violates the HOA’s obligations under federal law.”
+“The HOA’s leadership has engaged in open antisemitism against Rabbi Hertzel and created a hostile environment for Jewish residents living in their community,” said Jeremy Dys, senior counsel for First Liberty Institute.
+“Targeting Jewish residents with enforcement while ignoring the same violations by other residents not only violates basic decency, but violates the HOA’s obligations under federal law.”

 News Release